A 3 day Barcelona itinerary is enough for a solid getaway, but you gotta come in with a plan.

-Three days in Barcelona is more than enough time to see all of the city’s major attractions.
-It also gives you enough time to see a couple secondary attractions, spend some time at the beach, and sample the city’s best food.
+Three days in Barcelona is more than enough time to see the city’s major attractions.
+You can also see secondary attractions, go to the beach, and sample the city’s best food.

 What is the must see in Barcelona in 3 days?